Welcome to the CNC!

 Who joins cnc

-Members are representatives of our neighborhoods, and are experienced in working within their neighborhoods and believe a commitment to volunteerism improves relations between neighborhoods and successfully creates and carry-out projects.
+Members are representatives of our neighborhoods, and are experienced in working within their neighborhoods, and believe a commitment to volunteerism improves relations between neighborhoods and creates successful sharing of and completion of projects.

 “Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has.”